SolarArbiter/SolarArbiter.github.io/documentation/dashboard/administration.md

 7. Reading the full values of an aggregate requires `read_values` permissions on all of it's constituent observations.
 A partial aggregate value will be returned to users.

+To prevent adminstrators of one organization from administering another organization, many permissions related to the administration of users, roles, and permissions are restricted to users within the same organization.
+For example, attempts to grant a role with permission to *update users* to a member of another organization or to add the *update users* permission to a role that has been granted outside the organization will not be allowed.
+Specifically, create, update, grant, revoke or delete on users, roles, or permissions, are restricted to users in the same organization.